JacobMannix/JacobMannix/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+- 👨‍💻 Open to Work

-- :space_invader: Recent graduate of **University of New Hampshire**
+- :school: Recent graduate from **The University of New Hampshire**
-- :seedling: I'm currenly learning **Python Machine Learning, Linux, Kubernetes, Docker and R**
+- :seedling: I'm currenly learning **Python Machine Learning, Linux and Kubernetes**

 #### Languages and Tools: